 But let’s look at a couple of larger-scale problems that could be on the horizon.

-In the United Kingdom, there are reports of stockpiling as the UK prepares to withdraw from the European Union.
-People are finding it hard to find even basic supplies as the public fears what could be coming should things go bad during BREXIT.
-But even scarier, recently the Department of Homeland Security told the American public that they should be stockpiling six months worth of survival supplies in case of an EMP or similar attack on the country’s electrical grid.
+For years we have been telling our readers that even the Department of Homeland Security was telling the American public that they should be stockpiling six months worth of survival supplies in case of an EMP or similar attack on the country’s electrical grid.

 In a world full of uncertainty, there is no telling what can happen at any given time and so it pays to be prepared.

-Families should have emergency kits readily available because there isn’t always time to prepare ahead of a natural disaster.
+Families should have emergency kits readily available because there isn’t time to prepare for a natural disaster once it’s at your front door.
 During the aftermath, there is often civil unrest that might require your family to shelter in place, and even if the public doesn’t panic and act like fools, it often takes time for deliveries and supplies to return to normal.
-Most grocery stores are picked over ahead of hurricanes and superstorms, which means you might be forced to rely upon your emergency supplies to get by.
+In addition, most grocery stores are picked over ahead of hurricanes and superstorms, which means you might be forced to rely upon your emergency supplies to get by.

 Emergency Supplies for Your Family